K\"ahler differentials of extensions of valuation rings and deeply ramified fields: K ahler differentials of towers of Galois extensions

+Henselization of a local ring is defined in Definition 1, Chapter VIII, page 80 \cite{Ra}.
 If $A$ is a local ring, a local ring $A^h$ which dominates $A$ is called a henselization of $A$ if any local homomorphism from $A$ to a henselian local ring can be uniquely extended to $A^h$.
-A henselization always exists (\cite[Theorem 43.5]{Na}).
-The construction is particularly nice when $A$ is a normal local ring.
-Let $K$ be the quotient field of $A$ and Let $K\sep$ be a separable closure of $A$.
-Let $\overline A$ be the integral closure of $A$ in $K\sep$ and let $\overline m$ be a maximal ideal of $\overline A$.
+A henselization always exists, as is shown in \cite[Theorem 1, Chapter VIII, page 87]{Ra}.
+The construction is particularly nice when $A$ is a normal local ring, as shown in \cite[Theorem 2, Chapter X, page 110]{Ra} (cf.\ \cite[Theorem 43.5]{Na}).
+We now explain this construction.
+Let $K$ be the quotient field of $A$ and Let $K\sep$ be a separable closure of $K$.
+Let $\bar A$ be the integral closure of $A$ in $K\sep$ and let $\bar m$ be a maximal ideal of $\bar A$.

 Let $H$ be the decomposition group